 In addition to the tuition fees there are certain administrative fees that need to be paid as well, including an application fee, registration fee and ICT levy.

-NB: Please contact the Faculty to obtain the correct admin fees for 2019.
+NB: Please contact the Faculty to obtain the correct admin fees for the current academic year.

 *Official quotations may be obtained on request.